Compassion and Care While Navigating Loss, Death, and Transformation

 Our time together will be centered around helping you find the most comforting and comfortable ways to honor and remember your loved one, and to move forward into a life that has been transformed by grief.
 I can offer my support on particularly difficult days that may include birthdays, wedding anniversaries, anniversaries of death, and days of diagnosis.
 Our work will initially start in my office, but if other activities, such as walking, cooking, visiting special places, attending events, candle lighting, or just sitting at your kitchen table are most natural to your healing, then I will be honored to join you in those spaces.

-I provide Grief Counseling for: • Individuals and Couples • Children and Adolescents • Family (including extended family sessions) • Peer support groups that include spousal and partner, child, and parent loss, among others • Members of the LGBTQ+ community, and all cultural and religious communities
+I provide Grief Counseling for: • Individuals and Couples • Children and Adolescents • Family (including extended family sessions) • Peer support groups that include spousal and partner, child, and parent loss, among others • Small and medium sized businesses who lose an employee • Members of the LGBTQ+ community, and all cultural and religious communities

 Grieving is a wholly natural process, and it can be a rigorous and exhausting one.
 When we grieve, we do not need to be fixed, but we do need empathy and support.
 Come, let me walk with you on your journey.